Bypassing AWS WAF with Proof-of-Work Token Generation

 def build_fingerprint(user_agent):

-gpu = random.choice(gpu_database) # JSON file with real WebGL profiles
+gpu = random.choice(gpus) # loaded from webgl.json — real WebGL profiles

 fp = {